Aminat Jegede and Chidinma Egwu

 With the global sensitisation on the adverse effect of climate change and the various movements to reduce it, more countries are shifting towards cleaner sources of energy including renewables and natural gas.

-Factors that would aid investment in CNG in Nigeria
+Factors that Aid Investment in CNG in Nigeria

 CNG businesses should seek to partner with existing gas producers to ensure continuous flow of gas supply for their operation.
 Alternatively, they could explore the possibility of “backward integration” for this purpose.
 Regular availability of natural gas will lead to increase in the investor traction into the sector and ensure that the much-needed competition required in every industry is achieved.